joekreu/basic_pcp/README.md

 ## 5. License

-The project is licensed under the terms of the MIT License.
+The repository is licensed under the terms of the MIT License.
 See [LICENSE](LICENSE.txt).

 ## 6. Acknowledgements

-This project was inspired by works on precedence climbing and Pratt parsing by _Theodore Norvell_, _Aleksey Kladov_
+This repository was inspired by works on precedence climbing and Pratt parsing by _Theodore Norvell_, _Aleksey Kladov_
 (_matklad_), _Andy Chu_, _Eli Bendersky_, _Fredrik Lundh_ (_effbot_),
 _Annika Aasa_ and others.
 See section 5 in the text